jwbowler/21m359-pset1/README.txt

 - space bar: changes timbre, cycles between ["sine", "square", "triangle", "sawtooth"]
 - left/right keys: decrease/increase pitch by half steps
 - up/down keys: increase/lower volume

+Who did stuff:
+- John created the NoteGenerator class and figured out how to play multiple notes at once.
+  He also did the conversion from pitch to frequency.
+Erin did the envelope generation, harmonics addition, and made the synthesizer part.
+(He did the first half and Erin did the second half.)

+- Special credit to Erin's friend Alwina who was the performer in the video.
+(There are some minor tweaks between the final version and the version she used, but no major differences.)